DukeVenator/foundryvtt-sfrpg/README.md

 # SFRPG

-This is my personal fork of the Starfinder system definition for Foundry Virtual Tabletop, as used in roleplaying sessions at The Ruby Palace.
-This version is forked from a development build of [foundryvtt-starfinder](https://github.com/foundryvtt-starfinder/foundryvtt-starfinder/) somewhere in-between versions 0.26.1 and 0.27.
+This is fork of Ruby's fork of the Starfinder system definition for Foundry Virtual Tabletop.
+I do hope you don't mind Ruby. you provided an excellent platform for me to fork off.

+I am currently gathering a number fixes across the entire community and plan on adding any missing information as I find them.

 ## Compatibility